hieudo-hn/dlib/README.md

 ```

 # Returning User
-To reopen the container run:
+To reopen the container (e.g. run the program) run:
 ```
 docker start -a -i `docker ps -q -l`
 ```